OwainWilliams/CallForProposals/README.md

 # Call For Proposals ideas

 A repository for future speaker ideas and things individuals would find interesting to hear a talk about.

+Maybe you don't feel you could talk about something but would be interested in hearing someone else speak about the topic.
+You might want to speak but can't think of a topic.

-Initially these ideas are for Umbraco events but other events are welcome such as Microsoft dotnet events/meetups
+Initially these ideas are for Umbraco events/meetups but other events are welcome such as Microsoft dotnet events/meetups.

+Just create a PR to this repo and add a topic.

 ##Technical